Azure-Samples/netaiTrafficJamAnalyzer/README.md

 1. The Codespace creation process can take a couple of minutes.

-1. Once the Codespace is loaded, it should have all the necessary requirements to run the demo projects. -->
+1. Once the Codespace is loaded, it should have all the necessary requirements to deploy the solution.

 ### Run Locally